kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 ### Create the secret for operator

-Now you can easily log in VMs, but you still need to pass this ability to Kurator operator through secret.
+Although you can easily log into your servers now, you still need to grant this ability to the Kurator operator through a secret.

 #### Create the secret with kubectl

-Create a secret used to install kubernetes cluster on your VMs via ssh.
+Create a secret used to install Kubernetes cluster on your servers via SSH:

 ```console
 kubectl create secret generic cluster-secret --from-file=ssh-privatekey=/root/.ssh/id_rsa
 ```

-#### Check the secret
+#### Verify the secret

-You can check your secret with follow command.
+You can verify your secret with the following command:

 ```console
 $ kubectl describe secrets cluster-secret